2017 SAFF U-15 Women's Championship

 The 2017 SAFF U-15 Women's Championship was the 1st edition of the SAFF U-15 Women's Championship, an international football competition for women's under-15 national teams organized by SAFF.
-The tournament was hosted by Bangladesh from 17–24 December 2017 at Bangabandhu National Stadium and BSSSM Mostofa Kamal Stadium.
+The tournament was hosted by Bangladesh from 17 to 24 December 2017 at Bangabandhu National Stadium and BSSSM Mostofa Kamal Stadium.
 Four teams from the region took part.